Tips for Pricing Self-Published Books

 Look at the list price of comparable books, especially the bestselling indie books in your genre.
 Your book should have a typical or average price point.

-In my study of 2020 US history books written on the Revolutionary War, I found that the average self-published e-book was $5.86 and the average paperback was $16.18 (about $.07 to $.08 per page).
+In my study of 2020 US history books written on the Revolutionary War, I found that the average self-published ebook was $5.86 and the average paperback was $16.18 (about $0.07 to $0.08 per page).
 These numbers won’t apply to all genres and categories of books but may be useful for history and biography authors.
+Be sure to adjust for inflation!

-Remember that self-published books are often less expensive than traditionally-published books.
+Remember that self-published books are often less expensive than books from traditional publishing houses.

 Maybe that’s because self-published authors tend to release books a little more frequently.
 Maybe that’s because an indie author lacks the overhead costs that a traditional publisher has.
 In any case, act accordingly.